-Other revenue increased to \$77 million in 2021, compared with \$17 million in 2020.
-Beginning in the first quarter of 2021, other revenue includes service revenue associated with the long-term services and supports consultative services we now provide in Wisconsin, as a result of our Magellan Complete Care acquisition.
+Other revenue decreased slightly to \$75 million in 2022, compared with \$77 million in 2021.
+Other revenue mainly includes service revenue associated with long-term services and supports consultative services we provide in Wisconsin.

 GENERAL AND ADMINISTRATIVE ("G&A") EXPENSES